 Harlequin ladybird, Harmonia axyridis.
-A non-native species that become established in 2004, it is now one of the most commonly seen ladybirds.
+A non-native species that become established in the UK in 2004, it is now one of the most commonly seen ladybirds.
 Adults are 8-10mm in length, and very variable in colour and markings, two common forms are black with two red spots or orange with 18 black spots.
 Larvae reach up to about 10mm in length and are characterised by having two orange stripes and being spikey.
 This species feeds on aphids and other insects occasionally becoming cannibalistic.
 There is some evidence that it has caused declines in some native ladybirds due competition for food.

 Two spot ladybird, Adalia 2-punctata.
 Adults are 4-5 mm in length and very variable in colour, common colour forms include red with two back spots and black with two red spots.
 The larva is dark grey with some orange markings.
 This species is widespread and often found in gardens feeding on aphids.
 It is sometimes available from biological control suppliers.

 Seven spot ladybird, Coccinella 7-punctata.
 Adults are 5-8 mm in length and almost always red with seven black spots.
 The larva is grey with four pairs of orange markings.
 A widespread species often found in gardens feeding on aphids.

 Eyed ladybird, Anatis ocellata.
 The largest UK ladybird reaching 8.5mm in length, usually red with 14 black spots, which are often circled in yellow.
 The larvae is grey and spikey with some orange markings.
 A predatory species usually associated with conifers.

 Cream spot ladybird, Calvia 14-guttata.
 A brown ladybird with 14 cream spots, 4-5 mm in length.
 Larvae are grey with two pale markings.
 Usually found on deciduous trees feeding on aphids and plant suckers (psyllids).